dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 ### How to read this project

-OBJECTIVES ---> KEY QUESTIONS ADDRESSED ---> METHODOLOGY ---> DASHBOARD AND VISUAL OVERVIEW AND INSIGHTS ---> KEY FINDINGS ---> RECOMMENDATIONS ---> LIMITATIONS.
+OBJECTIVES ---> KEY QUESTIONS ADDRESSED ---> DASHBOARD AND VISUAL OVERVIEW AND INSIGHTS ---> KEY FINDINGS ---> RECOMMENDATIONS ---> LIMITATIONS.

 ### LASTLY
--  Reproducing the project comes last with the 1) Dataset 2) Required tools 3) Methodology 4) CSV's generated 5) Steps to Reproduce
+-  Reproducing the project comes last with the 1) Steps to Reproduce 2) Dataset Link access 3) Required tools 4) Methodology 5) CSV's generated for specific visual creation

 ### 🎯 Objectives